 Bleed through was non-existent.
-SHow through wasn’t a problem with my typical nibs and paper.
-It nid occur with thicker nibs and thinner paper.
+Show through wasn’t a problem with my typical nibs and paper.
+It did occur with thicker nibs and thinner paper.

 The ink was a little hard to clean than J. Herbin Lie De The’ ink but still on the easy side when compared to other brown inks.
 Overall I’d call it easy to clean.

 The ink doesn’t have any water resistance to speak of.

 I especially like the way this ink looks on off white paper such as the Doane Jotter paper or yellow pads.
 It’s completely subjective but they seem to complement each other well.
 The ink seems to be a bit redder when it’s wet and dries to a slightly deer brown.